italktocomputers/MezeyLinux/README.md

 ### Build Computer Dependencies

+> **Note**
+>
-**\>>> To follow along with this guide, you need to be running a version of Linux x86\_64 (amd64) before proceeding.
+> To follow along with this guide, you need to be running a version of Linux x86\_64 (amd64) before proceeding.
 I am using Ubuntu 18.04 but the flavor of Linux doesn't really matter as long as you meet the following requirements below.
-If you are using a different package manager other than APT, some of the package names below will be named differently.**
+If you are using a different package manager other than APT, some of the package names below will be named differently.

 Required packages (Ubuntu 18.04):